jackshiels/bananai/README.md

 These limitations constrained the complexity of the AI model, as will be described later in the readme.

 # Data gathering
-Banana ripeness is a sliding scale, and past research into this topic shows varying opinions on how to classify bananas.
+Banana ripeness is a sliding scale, and past research into statistical and AI banana classification shows varying opinions on how to approach the problem.
 For example, Mazen and Nashat define four categories of classification for an Artificial Neural Network (ANN), based on the percentage value of brown spots and other features (2018).
-Marimuthu and Roomi used seven for a fuzzy model (2017).
-However, several studies settle on four categories (Rizzo et al., 2023): unripe, yellowish-green, mid-ripen, and overripe (Saragih & Emanuel, 2021).
+Marimuthu and Roomi (2017) used three for a fuzzy model (unripe, ripe, overripe).
+Saragih and Emanuel define four categories: unripe, yellowish-green, mid-ripen, and overripe (2021).

-A factor in classification is the limitations of the Arduino's memory, which is 256KB.
-Models with more categories proved too large for this device.
+Rizzo et al. (2023, p.46) note that categories of ripeness "can be arbitrarily large".
+Marimuthu and Roomi (2017, p.4095) note that it is "ambiguous to quantify the ripening levels with strict boundaries" due to the fact that banana ripeness is "fuzzy in nature".
+Another factor in this classification decision is the Arduino's limited memory of 256KB.
+Models with more categories would be too large.
+Furthermore, the "green" stage of a banana is challenging to get data for, as it occurs before shipping commences (Marimuthu & Roomi, 2017).

-Images of bananas were initially split into three categories, being:
+Hence, images of bananas were split into three categories, being:

 * Underripe.
 * Ripe.